vanhog/cohdet/README.md

 Disclaimer: This piece of software was written to be used with ESA's scihub data service.
 By end of October 2023, ESA dropped its scihub-service in favour of the Copernicus Data Space Ecosystem [CDSE](https://dataspace.copernicus.eu/).
 This code is maintained for historical reason until a version compatible with CDSE is available.

+The software consists of a set of functions, used to stepwise process Sentinel-1 radar images from raw acquisitions to differential coherence maps.
 ---

 ![Le Piton de la Fournaise](./images/la_reunion_overview.png)